nikkhilmaurya/ETH-AVAX-Intermediate-Project2/README.md

 ## Executing Starter Next/Hardhat Project

-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning the github, you will be required to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type:
    ```